 In terms of the King Report on Governance for South Africa, 2017 (King IV), the Board needs to consider the interests of the Company and shareholders, taking into account the concerns and issues of its wider stakeholders, including suppliers, customers, employees and the environment.
-The Group is committed to conduct the business in accordance with sound corporate governance practices, understands the importance of balancing longterm social, environmental and economic interests, whilst achieving sustainable returns for its shareholders.
+The Group is committed to conduct the business in accordance with sound corporate governance practices, understands the importance of balancing long-term social, environmental and economic interests, whilst achieving sustainable returns for its shareholders.
+One of the key principles in King IV is establishing a unitary board which reflects a balance of power, with no individuals yielding unfettered power on the Board.